 - Paper-II: Aptitude Test, Mathematics, and Drawing

-The JEE Main 2020 Syllabus will be based on the subjects and topics from Classes 11 and 12.
-This is common for both JEE Mains and JEE Advanced.
+The syllabus for JEE Main 2021 will be based on the subjects and topics from Classes 11 and 12.
+This is common for both NTA JEE Mains and JEE Advanced.
 Just that the difficulty level of these sections is higher in the JEE Advanced Exam.
-JEE Mains and Advanced Syllabus 2020 for Paper-I and Paper-II are discussed below:
+The JEE Mains syllabus 2021 for Paper-I and Paper-II is discussed below: